P3 headphones reveal whatever you listen to in detail with pristine highs and lows, an open midrange and all round balanced and natural performance.

 Did you notice?Dynamic 30-mm drivers and Mylar-damped laminate diaphragms with acoustic cloth earpads all combine to make these truly high-definition headphones.

-Apple Recommends ForListening to music with high fidelity on your iPhone or iPod.
+Apple Recommends ForListening to music with high fidelity on your iPad, iPhone, or iPod.

 What's in the Box?